Copenhagen, 15 things to see and do

 We often forget to slow down when visiting a city.
 The momentum of seeing so many new things in unfamiliar places carries us along, and in short stays it can make you feel like you’re going home soon.
 That’s why we try to cram as many programs as possible into those few days.
 Slow down, immerse yourself in the smallest details, and take in the atmosphere of the place.

-It may be worth combining the bus with the train, as both the train and the highway cross Europe’s longest bridge, the Øresund/Öresund Bridge.
 For timetables and ticket prices, or to buy tickets online, visit the Trainline website.

 Map